 Informal discussions may contribute to oversight, but without documentation it can be difficult to demonstrate that fiduciary review occurred.

-Important Disclosure
+Important Disclosures

 Educational purpose only.
 Provided by First Hill Trust Company for general informational and educational purposes only.
 It is not legal, tax, accounting, investment, or fiduciary advice, does not constitute a recommendation regarding any plan, investment, strategy, or course of action, and does not consider any recipient’s specific circumstances.
 Consult your own qualified advisors before acting.

-.
+No offer, agreement, or commitment.
 Nothing in this material constitutes an offer, solicitation, agreement, or commitment to provide any particular service or to assume any particular responsibility.
 Descriptions of what a trustee, administrator, adviser, committee, employer, or other party “may” or “can” do are illustrative of how such arrangements commonly work and do not describe the terms of any specific engagement.
 The actual services provided, the allocation of responsibilities, the scope of any delegation, and the duties of any party are governed solely by the applicable plan documents, trust agreement, advisory agreement, and written service agreements.
 In the event of any inconsistency, those documents control.

-.
+Services and regulatory status.
 First Hill Trust Company and its affiliates offer retirement plan services, recordkeeping and administrative services, trust and fiduciary services, investment advisory services, and group benefits services, in each case subject to applicable regulatory requirements and the terms of the relevant agreements.
 Not all services are offered to all clients, in all states, or in all circumstances.
 Investment advisory services are offered through an affiliated investment adviser; a copy of its Form ADV Part 2A is available upon request.
 Insurance and group benefits products are offered through appropriately licensed entities.
 The availability and scope of any service depend on eligibility and the applicable agreements.

+Fiduciary status under ERISA.
 Fiduciary status under the Employee Retirement Income Security Act of 1974, as amended (“ERISA”), is determined based on the functions performed and the authority exercised, not on titles or labels.
 Whether any particular party is acting as a fiduciary, and the scope of any related duties or potential liability, depends on the facts and circumstances specific to the plan and the relationship.
 Engaging a trustee, adviser, or other service provider does not eliminate a plan sponsor’s or committee’s own fiduciary responsibilities, including the duties to prudently select and monitor any party to whom responsibilities are delegated.

+Affiliated entities and conflicts of interest.
 First Hill Trust Company is affiliated with other entities, including an affiliated investment adviser and entities providing administrative, trust, or other services.
 These relationships may create conflicts of interest, including where an affiliate is engaged or compensated in connection with a plan.
 Such conflicts and compensation are described in the applicable service agreements and the affiliated adviser’s Form ADV Part 2A; fiduciaries should consider them when evaluating any engagement.

-.
+Statutory and regulatory references.
 References to ERISA, the Internal Revenue Code, and related statutory or regulatory provisions are general summaries only.
 They are not a substitute for review of the actual statutory text, regulations, or guidance from the Department of Labor, Internal Revenue Service, or other relevant authorities, and they do not address how those provisions may apply to any particular plan, sponsor, fiduciary, or individual.
 Laws, regulations, and guidance are subject to change and to interpretation by the relevant agencies and courts.
 Examples, categories, and situations described are simplified for illustration and may not reflect the requirements or circumstances of any particular plan or person.

+No guarantee of results; investment risk.
 References to governance, fiduciary practices, risk reduction, or outcomes describe common industry approaches and potential benefits, not promises or guarantees of any result, of compliance, or of protection from liability, loss, or claims.
 All investing involves risk, including possible loss of principal; diversification does not ensure a profit or protect against loss.
 Past performance does not guarantee future results.
+For more information, contact First Hill Trust Company at (206) 625-1800.